Shakirjaved96/Shakir/README.md

-## Hi there! 👋 I'm [Your Name]
+## Hi there! 👋 I'm [Shakir-Javed]

 ### 💻 About Me
 🚀 Passionate about Web Development, AI Chatbots & Open Source.
 🎯 Always learning and building cool projects.
-🌱 Currently working on improving my skills in AI & TypeScript.
+🌱 Currently working on improving my skills in AI & Python.

 ---